 Health & Fitness Calculators

-Forty-year-old female nonsmokers lost 3.3 years of life expectancy because of overweight.
-While 40-year-old female nonsmokers lost 7.1 years because of obesity, consequently, Obese female smokers lost 13.3 years of life expectancy compared with normal-weight smokers.
+Forty-year-old female nonsmokers lost 3.3 years of life expectancy because of being overweight.
+While 40-year-old female nonsmokers lost 7.1 years because of obesity.
+Obese female smokers lost 13.3 years of life expectancy compared with normal-weight smokers.

 Forty-year-old male nonsmokers lost 3.1 years of life expectancy because of overweight.
 While 40-year-old male nonsmokers lost 5.8 years because of obesity, obese male smokers lost 13.7 years compared with normal-weight nonsmokers.

 Ideal body weight at ages 30 to 49 years predicted mortality after ages 50 to 69 years, even after a person reached or approached perfect body weight at age 50 to 69 years.